jazminemsjordan/CSC230-Drones-Project/README.md

 This project builds on work from a previous CSC230 student team — particularly the date-range search and the map view, which we extended significantly but didn't have to design from scratch.
-The iterative, multi-semester nature of the project was one of the things we appreciated most about it.

-Huge thanks to **Kala'i Ellis** at the Spatial Analysis Laboratory for being a generous and hands-on stakeholder, walking us through the data multiple times and clarifying scope whenever we asked.
+Huge thanks to **Kala'i Ellis** at the Spatial Analysis Laboratory for being a generous and hands-on stakeholder, walking us through the data and clarifying scope whenever we asked.

-Thank you to our CSC230 instructor and TAs for the structure and feedback that got us to this point.
+Thank you to our CSC230 instructor Halie Rando for the structure and feedback that got us to this point.

 ---

-**Team:** *[add your names here]*
+**Team:** Nargiz Akhmetova, Jazmine Jordan, Jennifer Tapia Martinez, Angelica Brito Diaz, Yu Xuan Chen

-**Stakeholder:** Kala'i Ellis · Spatial Analysis Laboratory · CEEDS · Smith College
+**Stakeholder:** Kala'i Ellis · Spatial Analysis Laboratory · CEEDS